 You Won’t Drop Dead Immediately, But…

-Accepted, the concentration of chemicals found in clothing may not cause immediate, acute toxic problems for the wearer in the short-term, but what about the long term impact on human health?
+Sure, the concentration of chemicals found in clothing may not cause immediate, acute toxic problems for the wearer in the short-term (though that is possible), but what about the long term impact on human health?
 This is unexplored territory.
-There has been little research done on the topic (although that’s changing slowly), and right now many industry insiders dismiss this line of inquiry as a non-issue.
+There’s been little research done on the topic (although that’s changing slowly), and right now many industry insiders dismiss this line of inquiry as a non-issue.
 I think that will change!

 These are questions we all need to keep asking.
-In my opinion, I don’t eat toxic chemicals, so it’s wiser not to wear them, either.
+In my opinion, I don’t eat toxic chemicals, so I won’t wear them, either.